JabRef/user-documentation/en/faq/README.md

 ## Q: I miss a field _translator_, _lastfollowedon_, etc. How can I add such fields?

-A: To add this _translator_ field to all entry types, you can use **Options → Preferences → Custom editor tabs** and add a _translator_ field under one of JabRef's general field tabs \(see [Customize general field](../setup/generalfields.md)s\).
-To add this _translator_ field to a specific entry type, edit the specific entry type\(s\) \(**Options → Customize entry types**\) and add a _translator_ field under required fields or optional fields, as you like \(see [Customize entry types](../setup/customentrytypes.md)\).
+A: To add this _translator_ field to all entry types, you can use **File → Preferences → Custom editor tabs** and add a _translator_ field under one of JabRef's general field tabs \(see [Customize general field](../setup/generalfields.md)s\).
+To add this _translator_ field to a specific entry type, edit the specific entry type\(s\) \(**File → Customize entry types**\) and add a _translator_ field under required fields or optional fields, as you like \(see [Customize entry types](../setup/customentrytypes.md)\).

 ## Q: How do I prevent JabRef from introducing line breaks in certain fields \(such as “title”\) when saving the .bib file?

-A: Open **Options → Preferences**.
+A: Open **File → Preferences**.
 In the “File” panel, you will find an option called “Do not wrap the following fields when saving”.
 This option contains a semicolon-separated list of field names.
 Any field you add to this list will always be stored without introduction of line breaks.

 ## Q: Is it possible to append entries from a BibTeX file, e.g. from my web browser to the currently opened library?